Harmonic Minor Scale 5 Patterns: Best Guitar Scales To Learn

 Now you know the scale formula for the harmonic minor scale, you can construct and play it in any key you desire on the guitar neck.

-But we don't want to leave you hanging on any longer.
-Here are are 5 CAGED form scale patterns for the harmonic minor scale.
+But we don’t want to leave you hanging on any longer.
+Here are 5 CAGED form scale patterns for the harmonic minor scale.

 Our example key is G, and the G root note is highlighted in aqua blue in the fretboard diagrams below.
-The flat 7th altered scale degree is highlighted in orange which makes it stand out as being the only difference to the natural minor scale.

 Harmonic Minor Scale Pattern #1 - (D Chord Form)